department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/research-findings.md

 ## Next Steps

-- Discuss findings and recommendations with the Sitewide Public Websites team and other stakeholders who were invited to observe sessions.
+- Discuss findings and recommendations with the Sitewide Public Websites team and stakeholders who were invited to observe sessions.
 - Share content recommendations with Danielle Thierry.

 ## Further research needed